Customer engagement platform

 Customer satisfaction surveys can give you a better understanding of how your customers feel, but if the total number of survey respondents isn’t large enough to represent your customer base as a whole, you might not be getting the most accurate data.
 The more consumers who participate in customer satisfaction surveys, the better your data will be.

 You can improve your survey’s response rate through personalization.
-According to research by Linkdex, 79% of customers expect brands to get to know them on a deeper level and provide tailored offers and experiences, including customer communication experiences.
+According to research by McKinsey & Company, 71% of customers expect brands to deliver personalized interactions.
 To personalize your survey notifications, you can A/B test email subject lines and body content, include the customer’s name, send the survey in the customer’s preferred language, and more.

 See how Khoros helped increase Midco’s CSAT survey completion rate by 460% in our case study.

-To learn more about our digital customer care solutions and how they can help your brand improve the customer experience, request a demo today.
+Request a demo today to learn more about our digital customer service solutions and how they can help your brand improve the customer experience.